2025 Africa Women's Sevens

 The 2025 Africa Women's Sevens is the 13th edition of the Africa Women's Sevens, an annual African rugby sevens tournament.
-The event took place at the RFUEA Ground, Nairobi, Kenya between 15 and 16 November 2025.The top three teams qualified for the 2026 Challenger Series.
+The event took place at the RFUEA Ground, Nairobi, Kenya between 15 and 16 November 2025.The top one teams qualified for the SVNS 3.

 A total of twelve teams participated.

 Teams

-The following teams competed in the 2024 Africa Women's Sevens:
+The following teams competed in the 2025 Africa Women's Sevens: